DIN Collar Strategy

 - What is a collar on DIN?

 - A collar on DIN is the collar strategy applied to DIN (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With DIN stock trading near $36.54, the strikes shown on this page are snapped to the nearest listed DIN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DIN stock at $35.02 on the most recent close, the strikes shown on this page are snapped to the nearest listed DIN chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are DIN collar max profit and max loss calculated?